Gromov--Witten theory beyond maximal contacts: Proof of the main theorem

-As we consider the divisors $X_\infty$ and $X_\sigma$ as orbifold divisors, the invariants that we consider here are orbifold invariants of multi-root stacks by \cite{TY20c}.
-Note that the central fiber of the degeneration has two irreducible components, so we are able to use the degeneration formula for orbifold Gromov--Witten theory \cite{AF}.
+As we consider the divisors $X_\infty$ and $X_\sigma$ as orbifold divisors, the invariants that we consider here are orbifold invariants of multi-root stacks in \cite{TY20c}.
+Observe that the central fiber of the degeneration has two irreducible components, so we are able to use the degeneration formula for the orbifold Gromov--Witten theory \cite{AF}*{Proposition 5.9.1}.

 As the invariants are genus zero, the degeneration graphs are trees (no loops) with vertices over $X\times \mathbb P^1$ and $P_Y$, and edges connecting vertices over $X\times\mathbb P^1$ to vertices over $P_Y$. \begin{itemize} \item Let $V$ be the set of vertices; \item let $E$ be the set of edges. \end{itemize} Then we have the following relation: